A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Preliminaries

 The following process yields a rotation for a stable matching $M$.
-For a boy $b$ let $s_M(b)$ denote the first girl $g$ on $b$'s list such that $g$ strictly prefers $b$ to her $M$-partner.
-Let $next_M(b)$ denote the partner in $M$ of girl $s_M(b)$.
-A \emph{rotation} $\rho$ \emph{exposed} in $M$ is an ordered list of pairs $\{b_0g_0, b_1g_1,\ldots, b_{r-1}g_{r-1}\}$ such that for each $i$, $0 \leq i \leq r-1$, $b_{i+1}$ is $next_M(b_i)$, where $i+1$ is taken modulo $r$.
+For a worker $w$ let $s_M(w)$ denote the first firm $f$ on $w$'s list such that $f$ strictly prefers $w$ to its $M$-partner.
+Let $next_M(w)$ denote the partner in $M$ of firm $s_M(f)$.
+A \emph{rotation} $\rho$ \emph{exposed} in $M$ is an ordered list of pairs $\{w_0f_0, w_1f_1,\ldots, w_{r-1}f_{r-1}\}$ such that for each $i$, $0 \leq i \leq r-1$, $w_{i+1}$ is $next_M(w_i)$, where $i+1$ is taken modulo $r$.
 In this paper, we assume that the subscript is taken modulo $r$ whenever we mention a rotation.
-Notice that a rotation is cyclic and the sequence of pairs can be rotated. $M / \rho$ is defined to be a matching in which each boy not in a pair of $\rho$ stays matched to the same girl and each boy $b_i$ in $\rho$ is matched to $g_{i+1} = s_M(b_i)$.
+Notice that a rotation is cyclic and the sequence of pairs can be rotated. $M / \rho$ is defined to be a matching in which each worker not in a pair of $\rho$ stays matched to the same firm and each worker $w_i$ in $\rho$ is matched to $f_{i+1} = s_M(w_i)$.
 It can be proven that $M / \rho$ is also a stable matching.
 The transformation from $M$ to $M / \rho$ is called the \emph{elimination} of $\rho$ from $M$.

 \begin{lemma}[\cite{GusfieldI}, Theorem 2.5.4] Every rotation appears exactly once in any sequence of elimination from $M_0$ to $M_z$. \end{lemma}